chartjs/Chart.js/docs/docs/general/interactions/index.md

 title: Interactions
 ---

-The hover configuration is passed into the `options.hover` namespace.
-The global hover configuration is at `Chart.defaults.hover`.
+The interaction configuration is passed into the `options.interaction` namespace.
+The global interaction configuration is at `Chart.defaults.interaction`.
 To configure which events trigger chart interactions, see [events](./events.md#events).

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------